eyra/mono/PORT.md

     See https://github.com/eyra/port-poc/blob/master/README.md on how to create your own Port app.

-    Go to [package.json](core/assets/package.json) qne 4eplace `github:eyra/port` with a reference to your Port app.
+    Go to [package.json](core/assets/package.json) and replace `github:eyra/port` with a reference to your Port app.

 3. Install tools: